Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Proof of Theorem

-For every $P_{I}$-mixing construction $G$ with base $P_i$, the following lemma gives a bound for the degree of a vertex in $G$ in terms of the distance between the part ratios and the set~$\C X_i$.
+For every $P_{I}$-mixing construction $G$ with base $P_i$, the following lemma gives a bound for the degree of a vertex in $G$ in terms of the distance between the vector of the part ratios and the set~$\C X_i$.

-\begin{lemma} Let $G \in \Sigma P_{I}$ be an $r$-graph on $n$ vertices with base $P_{i}$ and bottom partition $V:= V(G) = V_1\cup \cdots \cup V_{m_i}$ for some $i\in I$.
-Let $\B u := \left(|V_1|/|V|, \ldots, |V_{m_i}|/|V|\right)$ and $\B x\in \C X_i$.
+\begin{lemma} Let $G \in \Sigma P_{I}$ be an $r$-graph on $n$ vertices with base $P_{i}$ and bottom partition $V\coloneqq V(G) = V_1\cup \cdots \cup V_{m_i}$ for some $i\in I'$.
+Let $\B u \coloneqq \left(|V_1|/|V|, \ldots, |V_{m_i}|/|V|\right)$ and $\B x\in \C X_i$.
 Then for every $j\in [m_i]$ and for every $v\in V_j$ we have

 \end{lemma} \bpf First, it is easy to see from the definition of $\Sigma P_{I}$ that

 So it follows from Lemma~\ref{LEMMA:Taylor-inequ} that

 If $j\in R_i$, then it follows from Lemma~\ref{lm:Omega1}\ref{it:f'} that